worrior33445666/V/Readme.md

 # Pornhub Bot (TG)

-This is a pornhub bot made for telegram.
-It can search and download pornhub videos for you
+This is a Pornhub bot made for telegram.
+It can search and download Pornhub videos for you

+Find a Demo Here - [@SjPornhub_bot](https://telegram.me/SjPornhub_bot)

 # Deployment
-## --> Heroku
+## Heroku

-Get the neccesary variables and deploy your own bot to heroku.
+Get the necessary variables and deploy your own bot to Heroku.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/sohag02/Pornhub-Bot)

 ## Railway

-Get the neccesary variables and deploy your own bot to Railway.
+Get the necessary variables and deploy your own bot to Railway.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template?template=https%3A%2F%2Fgithub.com%2Fsohag02%2FPornhub-Bot)